I was born in Devon, UK, in 1977 and live and work in London.

 Prizes include the BOC Group Emerging Artist Award and the Flash Forward photographers’ award from the Magenta Foundation, Canada.
 Grants include Arts Council England, Fenton Arts Trust, the Arts and Humanities Research Council and Oxford University’s Research Centre in the Humanities.

-I have a PhD in Photography from the Royal College of Art, London and am a tutor on the MA Photography programme at LCC (University of the Arts, London) and the BFA and DPhil Fine Art programmes at the Ruskin School of Art, University of Oxford.
+I have a PhD in Photography from the Royal College of Art, London and am a Senior Ruskin Tutor on the BFA and DPhil Fine Art programmes at the Ruskin School of Art, University of Oxford.